ayushdueby/GitClone/README.md

-# Javas Git — AI-Powered Git Engine Built From Scratch
+# Fissure Git: AI-Powered Git Engine Built From Scratch

 A production-grade version control system implemented entirely from first principles in Java and Spring Boot.
 This is not a wrapper around Git.
 Not a library.
 Not a tutorial project.
 Every component — the object store, commit graph, diff algorithm, merge engine, and AI semantic layer — is built from scratch.